The U of M STEM experience packed in a box

 “I think that a lot of what we’ve learned this year is learning how to expand our reach to populations we haven’t been able to serve before,” Klaers said.

-Learn more about the “How the Earth Works” camp-in-a-box program and other summer camps on the Recreation and Wellness website.
+Learn more about and sign up for the “How the Earth Works” camp-in-a-box program and other summer camps on the Recreation and Wellness website.

 Find more information on CSE STEM camps on the K-12 outreach webpage.

 Story by Olivia Hultgren